 Fish habitat volumes input file

-The first line is a title which is ignored by the model.
+The first line is a title, which is ignored by the model.

 #FISH CRITERIA, OUTPUTFILENAME

 9,'habitat.csv'

 The first line is a title which is ignored by the model.
 This variable tells the code to expect 9 fish temperature and dissolved oxygen criteria and specifies the output filename which must be in quotations.
 This output filename is only for the output of habitat volumes for the entire model grid.
 Other files are written out showing habitat volumes for each model branch and waterbody.
 Also, if TECPLOT is ON for CPL output, the habitat criteria can be animated – see CPL output file.